-You might have some guests over and then realised you did not get any flowers for the house.
+Have some guests over for a meal and then realise you didn’t get any flowers for the house?
 Why not have a look around your garden and pick some flowers from the garden for an arrangement or two?

-For this arrangement, I asked my neighbour for some of her pretty and sweet-scented camellia which she kindly gave.
+For this arrangement, my neighbour kindly gave me some of her pretty and sweet-scented camellia.

-Applying a bit of colour theory, I intentionally selected a green vase as I knew the green would complement the pink colour of the camellias well.
+Applying colour theory, I intentionally selected a green vase as I knew the green would complement the pink colour of the camellias well.

 To better showcase the flowers, I did a couple of things.
-Firstly I placed a couple of camellia stems apart.
+Firstly I placed a couple of camellia stems apart when placing into the vase.
 Secondly I removed some of the leaves from the stems.
 As a result, the arrangement looked more expansive even with minimal floral materials.